bigchaindb/BEPs/13/README.md

 1. ED25519-SHA-256
 1. THRESHOLD-SHA-256

-Those names are from the <a href="https://tools.ietf.org/html/draft-thomas-crypto-conditions-03">crypto-conditions specification (spec)</a>, which is part of the Interledger Protocol (ILP).
+Those names are from the <a href="https://tools.ietf.org/html/draft-thomas-crypto-conditions-03">crypto-conditions specification (spec)</a>.
 (It calls them "crypto-condition types.")
 The crypto-conditions spec includes other types, but the above types are the only ones used (currently).

 Note: This version of the BigchainDB Transaction Spec conforms to versions 02 and 03 of the crypto-conditions spec.
 (The parts that it uses didn’t change from version 02 to 03.)